 Continue past the first one as it is likely to be busiest.
 But stop at the next one.

-Spend a few minutes to freshen up; change clothes, brush your teeth, touch up your makeup… Do a bit to re-create your morning routine as this will help your body adjust to the time difference and beat jet lag.
+Spend a few minutes to freshen up; change clothes, brush your teeth, use the restroom, wash your face… Do a bit to re-create your morning routine as this will help your body adjust to the time difference and beat jet lag.